 $2,000/project

 Verum is the anti-platform.
 Send a CSV, get it back clean and enriched.
 No dashboards, no training, no implementation.
-CROs do not want another platform.
+CROs don't want another platform.
 They want results.
 Verum guarantees 93% email deliverability on enriched records, which is higher than what most self-serve tools deliver in practice.
 Per-record pricing means you pay for what you get, not what you might use.
+The human QA layer catches errors that automated matching misses, particularly for complex titles and multi-location organizations.

 Watch out: No real-time data access.
 Not a platform your reps can log into and search.
 This is project-based work, not an always-on database.
-If your team needs self-serve prospecting, look at Apollo or ZoomInfo instead.
+If your team needs daily self-serve prospecting, pair Verum with Apollo or ZoomInfo for on-demand access.

 Read Full Review →